RafaelyRezende/Born2BeRocky/README.md

 <code>systemctl enable sshd</code>

-NOTE: this command will be useful throughout the journey in system administration, it is possible to list more than one service at a time, just list the services to be checked one after the other separated by spaces like so:
+<strong>NOTE</strong>: this command will be useful throughout the journey in system administration, it is possible to list more than one service at a time, just list the services to be checked one after the other separated by spaces like so:

 <code>systemctl status service_name_1 service_name_2 service_name_3</code>